jshawtime/saywhatwant/READMES-current/00-PROMPT-MAKER.md

-LATEST EXAMPLE CONVERSATION - as context for how well the prompt is working and/or not working:
+LATEST EXAMPLE CONVERSATION - derived from the current WORKING PRMPT.
+This is a real example of what the WORKING PROMPT produced.
+Use as context for how well the prompt is working and/or not working.
+Pay attention to the OWNERS COMMENT below as well as use your inutition to make the next example conversation adhere to this AI entitiy's 'CONVERSATIONAL GOAL'.

 Say What Want - Say What Want
 Exported: 10/15/2025, 7:25:27 AM